 A Royal Warrant was awarded in 1983 after the Queen’s horse, Burmese, was fed HorseHage when suffering a respiratory problem.
 She was one of tens of thousands of ponies and horses, from Shetlands to Thoroughbreds, that have benefited from HorseHage’s dust-free properties.

-HorseHage is used by the Animal Health Trust in Newmarket and is the Official Supplier of Dust-Free Forage to The British Equestrian Team.
+HorseHage is the Official Supplier of Dust-Free Forage to The British Equestrian Team.
 HorseHage has been supplied to the British Equestrian Teams at every Olympic Games since Los Angeles in 1984.
 We also supply forage for the Horse of the Year Show (HOYS) and the British Showjumping National Championships.

 Mark Westaway gives two main reasons for the success of HorseHage.
 “Firstly it is a natural product with no additives and is the nearest thing you can get to grass in the field.
 Secondly it can not only help maintain a healthy respiratory system but the digestive system too.
 Over thirty years of production has given us all the knowledge and experience we need to make a top quality product, and our sales prove this.”